 Conversely, anacondas and other large constrictors can swallow prey as big as they are, and go for months without eating.
 The catch?
 They need that downtime in order to regenerate their stomach lining, which tears itself apart with ulcers trying to digest its meal before it starts rotting inside the snake.

 Flying is generally considered awesome.
-Unfortunately for the birds, this requires extensive adaptation with hollow, fragile bones, extensive lungs, and a hyperactive diet to fuel everything (sparrows are said to eat twentyfive times its own weight each day).
+Unfortunately for the birds, this requires extensive adaptation with hollow, fragile bones, extensive lungs, and a hyperactive diet to fuel everything (sparrows are said to eat twenty-five times their own weight each day).
 They literally have no room for anything else but flying.
+Birds who have lost flying ability have not been known to have re-gained it.

 Synesthesia.
 This is when peoples' senses are linked in intricate ways, like seeing a different colour every time you hear a different sound, or associating a certain emotion with a number.
 The variations are possibly endless.
 Sounds cool at first, but it can also be negative.
 For example, you might taste chocolate every time you saw the colour brown, but what if you associated it with poop instead?